dina-web-nrm/mediaserver-module/README.md

 <b>is saved as -> 'country:sweden&value=dorsal'</b> <p>

 #User Guide
-The Mediaserver is database and application server agnostic. <p>
+The Mediaserver is database- and application server agnostic. <p>
 The guiding principle is 'ease of installation and management'.

 ##How to install